olacwiek/GermanIdeophones/README.md

 **It is crucial to note that no post-selection has been undertaken.
 Any users who use the dataset in the future are advised caution in the choice of items from the dataset for their specific analysis.**

-This work was published as a dataset in
+This work will appear as an article attached to the dataset as

-Ćwiek, Aleksandra (2025).
+Ćwiek, Aleksandra (submitted).
 A dataset of German ideophones from children's books. *Linguistische Berichte*.

 Please use the appropriate citation form when using this dataset.

 Ćwiek, A. (2024, December 11). *A dataset of ideophone-like marked words from German children’s books*. https://doi.org/10.17605/OSF.IO/6UDXZ

 ---